anteq/reckon-ng-eet-2017/recon.md

 A successful implementation would allow us to get origin cities of profiles as well as discover connections between them.

 #### Research
-- there is official [API](http://developers.nk.pl/documentation/nk-api/), but seems not actively developed
+- there is official [API](http://developers.nk.pl/documentation/nk-api/), but doesn't seem to be actively developed
 - available endpoints seem to cover our needs
 - we've discovered *semi-official* user search by sniffing XHR requests `http://nk.pl/szukaj/profile/js?autocompleter=1&q=janusz`